Trump lands in Vietnam for North Korea summit as shadow of Mueller, Cohen loom over him

 In short, Trump needs to put some points on the board.

-The president and Kim are set to have dinner Wednesday before their summit meeting.
+The president and Kim are set to have dinner Wednesday before their summit meeting Thursday.
+Both the dinner and the summit will take place at the Sofitel Legend Metropole Hanoi, White House Press Secretary Sarah Sanders said.

 Trump's political opponents say they're worried that his domestic concerns may play a decisive role in Hanoi this week, pushing him into grasping for unwise bargains with North Korea.